smart-data-models/dataModel.S4BLDG/Interceptor/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
 - `address[object]`: The mailing address  .
 Model: [https://schema.org/address](https://schema.org/address)- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `coverLength[object]`: Property.
+Model: [https://schema.org/Text](https://schema.org/Text)- `coverLength[number]`: Property.
 The length measured along the x-axis in the local coordinate system or the radius (in the case of a circular shape in plan) of the cover of the oil interceptor.
-Usually measured in millimeters (mm).  - `coverWidth[object]`: Property.
+Usually measured in millimeters (mm).  - `coverWidth[number]`: Property.
 The length measured along the x-axis in the local coordinate system of the cover of the oil interceptor.
 Usually measured in millimeters (mm).  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `hasManufacturer[string]`: Property.
 A relationship identifying the manufacturer of an entity (e.g., device).
 The value is expected to be a string or a string with language tag.  - `hasModel[string]`: Property.
 A relationship identifying the model of an entity (e.g., device).
-The value is expected to be a string or a string with language tag.  - `id[*]`: Unique identifier of the entity  - `inletConnectionSize[object]`: Property.
+The value is expected to be a string or a string with language tag.  - `id[*]`: Unique identifier of the entity  - `inletConnectionSize[number]`: Property.
 Size of the inlet connection.
 Usually measured in millimeters (mm).  - `isContainedInBuildingSpace[*]`: Relationship.
 An entity used to define the physical spaces of the building.
 A building space contains devices or building objects.
 (BuildingSpace)  - `isContainedInPhysicalObject[*]`: Relationship.
 Any Object that has a proper space region.
 (Definition extracted from DUL ontology) (PhysicalObject)  - `isSubSystemOf[array]`: Relationship.
 A reference to a system(s) that this Physical Object is part of.  - `location[*]`: Geojson reference to the item.
-It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item.  - `nominalBodyDepth[object]`: Property.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item.  - `nominalBodyDepth[number]`: Property.
 Nominal or quoted =length, measured along the z-axis of the local coordinate system of the object, of the body of the object.
-Usually measured in millimeters (mm).  - `nominalBodyLength[object]`: Property.
+Usually measured in millimeters (mm).  - `nominalBodyLength[number]`: Property.
 Nominal or quoted length, measured along the x-axis of the local coordinate system of the object, of the body of the object.
-Usually measured in millimeters (mm).  - `nominalBodyWidth[object]`: Property.
+Usually measured in millimeters (mm).  - `nominalBodyWidth[number]`: Property.
 Nominal or quoted length, measured along the y-axis of the local coordinate system of the object, of the body of the object.
-Usually measured in millimeters (mm).  - `outletConnectionSize[object]`: Property.
+Usually measured in millimeters (mm).  - `outletConnectionSize[number]`: Property.
 Size of the outlet connection.
 Usually measured in millimeters (mm).  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type[string]`: Property.
-It must be equal to `Interceptor`.  - `ventilatingPipeSize[object]`: Property.
+It must be equal to `Interceptor`.  - `ventilatingPipeSize[number]`: Property.
 Size of the ventilating pipe(s).
 Usually measured in millimeters (mm).  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `id`  - `type`  <!-- /35-RequiredProperties -->